The Impact Of Adverse Childhood Experiences-đź’ś

 2. How was the impact of ACEs studied?

-The Adverse Childhood Experiences Study, conducted by Kaiser Permanente and the Centers for Disease Control and Prevention (CDC), explored the relationship of childhood abuse with later health outcomes using data from sources like the Behavioral Risk Factor Surveillance System.
+The Adverse Childhood Experiences Study, was conducted by Kaiser Permanente and the Centers for Disease Control and Prevention.
+It explored the relationship of childhood abuse with later health outcomes using data from sources like the Behavioral Risk Factor Surveillance System.

 3. What types of ACEs are most common?